-2.9.3.4 Mixtures classification categories and criteria
+2.9.3.4 Mixture classification categories and criteria

-2.9.3.4.1 The classification system for mixtures covers the classification categories which are used for substances meaning acute category I and chronic categories I and II.
-In order to make use of all available data for purposes of classifying the aquatic environmental hazards of the mixture, the following assumption is made and is applied where appropriate:

-The "relevant components" of a mixture are those which are present in a concentration of 1% (by mass) or greater, unless there is a presumption (e.g. in the case of highly toxic components) that a component present at less than 1% can still be relevant for classifying the mixture for aquatic environmental hazards.

-- 2.9.3.4.2 The approach for classification of aquatic environmental hazards is tiered, and is dependent upon the type of information available for the mixture itself and for its components.
-Elements of the tiered approach include: - (a) classification based on tested mixtures; - (b) classification based on bridging principles; - (c) the use of "summation of classified components" and /or an "additivity formula".
+- 2.9.3.4.1 The classification system for mixtures covers the classification categories which are used for substances, meaning categories Acute 1 and Chronic 1 and 2.
+In order to make use of all available data for purposes of classifying the aquatic environmental hazards of the mixture, the following assumption is made and is applied where appropriate: The "relevant ingredients" of a mixture are those which are present in a concentration equal to or greater than 0.1% (by mass) for ingredients classified as Acute and/or Chronic 1 and equal to or greater than 1% for other ingredients, unless there is a presumption (e.g. in the case of highly toxic ingredients) that an ingredient present at less than 0.1% can still be relevant for classifying the mixture for aquatic environmental hazards. - 2.9.3.4.2 The approach for classification of aquatic environmental hazards is tiered, and is dependent upon the type of information available for the mixture itself and for its ingredients.
+Elements of the tiered approach include: - (a) Classification based on tested mixtures; - (b) Classification based on bridging principles; - (c) The use of "summation of classified ingredients" and /or an "additivity formula".

-Figure 2.9.1 below outlines the process to be followed.
+Figure 2.9.2 below outlines the process to be followed.

-Figure 2.9.1: Tiered approach to classification of mixtures for acute and chronic aquatic environmental hazards
+Figure 2.9.2: Tiered approach to classification of mixtures for acute and long-term aquatic environmental hazards